cirosantilli/latex-cheat/README.md

 ## Versions

 -   `LaTeX2e`: is the latest stable release of `LaTeX`, and as of 2014-03, this is what most people mean when they say `LaTeX`.
-- `LaTeX3`: not stable new version, which promises to:

-    - offer more built-in functionality through a standard library to rely less on plugins.
+-   `LaTeX3`: unstable new version, which promises to offer more built-in functionality through a standard library to rely less on plugins.

     Project website: <http://latex-project.org/latex3.html>